bengold14/Reviews-Component/README.md

 # Reviews-Component

 Reviews-Component is a project which copied the functionality and styling of the TripAdvisor Reviews Component (example: https://www.tripadvisor.com/Hotel_Review-g34467-d268715-Reviews-Cove_Inn_on_Naples_Bay-Naples_Florida.html) from scratch.
-It is a full stack web application, deployed on AWS EC2, and refrenced in the deployed Proxy server shown below:
+It is a full stack web application created using React, Express and Sqlite3.
+Both the component and the proxy server that links to it are deployed on AWS EC2, as shown below:

 ![reviews component](Deployed-Review-Component.gif)